shriram1056/AspnetMicroServices/src/Services/Ordering/Ordering.Application/notes.md

 ﻿Persistence/IAsyncRepository.cs

+This file is used in Infrastructure Folder. no matter what the ORM, this layer won't be affected.

 where T : EntityBase, T is constrained to be a type derived from or implementing the EntityBase class or interface.